 Dr. John Wheeler

-Mr. WheelerNow in his 23rd year as a school administrator, Dr. Wheeler is in his tenth year as principal of Atlee High School (AHS).
-Dr. Wheeler was named principal of AHS by the Hanover County School Board on April 8, 2014 and began his tenure on July 1, 2014.
+John WheelerNow in his 25th year as a school administrator, Dr. Wheeler is in his 12th year as principal of Atlee High School (AHS).
+Dr. Wheeler was named principal of AHS by the Hanover County School Board on April 8, 2014, and began his tenure on July 1, 2014.

 Dr. Wheeler is active in several professional associations, including the American Educational Research Association, Association for Supervision and Curriculum Development, the National Association of Secondary School Principals, the School Superintendents Association (ASSA), the Virginia Association of Secondary School Principals, and Phi Delta Kappa.

-Dr. Wheeler was named the 2015 Administrator of the Year by the Virginia Association of School Librarians and is an adjunct professor in the College of Education at James Madison University.
+Dr. Wheeler was named the 2015 Administrator of the Year by the Virginia Association of School Librarians, was an Hanover County Public School Honored Educator in 2023 and 2024, and was the Hanover County Public Schools R.E.B.
+Award for Distinguished Educational Leadership Finalist in 2020.
+He was an adjunct professor in the College of Education at James Madison University from 2017–2020.

-Dr. Wheeler resides in Mechanicsville with his wife, Jennifer (4th grade teacher at Cold Harbor Elementary School), and their three sons Michael (6th grade at Chickahominy Middle School), Ryan (5th grade at Washington-Henry Elementary School), and David (pre-K at Washington-Henry Elementary School).
+Dr. Wheeler resides in Mechanicsville with his wife, Jennifer (5th grade teacher at Cool Spring Elementary School), and their three sons, Michael (8th grade at Chickahominy Middle School), Ryan (7th grade at Chickahominy Middle School), and David (1st grade at Washington-Henry Elementary School).